ShreyasKashyap357/JFK-Files-Downloader/README.md

 # JFK Files Downloader - Your Portal to Historical Records!

 Greetings, history detectives!
-Welcome to **JFK Files Downloader**, a Python script built to retrieve official JFK assassination records from the National Archives (https://www.archives.gov/research/jfk).
+Welcome to **JFK Files Downloader**, a Python script built to retrieve official JFK assassination records from the [National Archives](https://www.archives.gov/research/jfk).
 Covering releases from 2017 to 2025, this tool fetches a treasure trove of declassified files—CIA memos, FBI reports, audio recordings, and more—tied to November 22, 1963.
 Whether you’re a coding newbie, a researcher, or just intrigued, this script makes downloading these files a snap!

 This project lives on GitHub at [ShreyasKashyap357/JFK-Files-Downloader](https://github.com/ShreyasKashyap357/JFK-Files-Downloader).
 Contributions, issues, and stars are welcome!